• Skip to main content

 • Cook bacon on a sheet pan in the oven at 400° for about 20 minutes, flip it and check on it until it is perfectly crispy but not burnt.
 Remove to a plate with a paper towel and chop.

 • Combine all ingredients in a large bowl and whisk the dressing ingredients together in a small bowl.
-Add dressing to the salad and toss well.
+Add dressing to the salad, toss well and serve or refrigerate.

 Notes